 - To disconnect from the TV, follow steps 1 through 3, and then select “Stop Mirroring” from the list.

-Many video and audio apps, you may not even need to use the screen mirroring method oulined above.
-Instead, you will have a convenient built in AirPlay icon within the App you will benifit from.
+For many video and audio apps, you may not even need to use the screen mirroring method outlined above.
+Instead, you will have a convenient built-in AirPlay icon within the App you will benefit from.
 The Aitplayt icon will look like a TV with a triangle at the bottom and when pressed you will then select your Apple TV from the device list.

 Screen Mirroring to Chromecast

-Google’s smart-TV dongle, the Chromecast, is another great option that will allow to use screen mirroring to stream video content from your apple device to a big screen TV.
+Google’s smart-TV dongle, the Chromecast, is another great option that will allow using screen mirroring to stream video content from your Apple device to a big-screen TV.
 Apple does not support the use of screen mirroring to a Chromecast device and limits the technology to its first-party products.
 However, many popular iOS apps like YouTube, Netflix, and Spotify include support for Chromecast directly from the App.

 How to stream videos from iPhone or iPad to a TV via Chromecast:

 - Make sure that your iOS device and Chromecast are connected to the same Wi-Fi network.